-Erev Yom Kippur is considered a semi-holiday—a festive day, on which we do not say tachanun (penitent prayers) and on which we wear festive attire and eat two festive meals (as required on holidays).
+Erev Yom Kippur is considered a semi-holiday—a festive day, on which we do not say taanun (penitent prayers) and on which we wear festive attire and eat two festive meals (as required on holidays).

 This is rather strange.
 The Eve of Yom Kippur is one of the Ten Days of Repentance (Asseret Yemei Teshuvah).
 Shouldn’t we be busy regretting past mistakes (and, indeed, we do!) and repenting our evil ways, instead of indulging in sumptuous meals?
 Moreover, it’s the day before Yom Kippur—the day on which every person is judged, and everyone’s fate is sealed for the next year.
-In a moving prayer called Unetane Tokef, it is stated,
+In a moving prayer of Yom Kippur called Unetane Tokef, it is stated,

 On Rosh Hashanah they are inscribed, and on the fast day of Yom Kippur they are sealed: How many shall pass away and how many shall be born; who shall live and who shall die….

-Machzor Rosh HaShanah, Unetane Tokef
+Mazor Rosh HaShanah, Unetane Tokef

 Who doesn’t know this prayer?
 Who doesn’t cry reciting it?
 Most people understandably experience some anxiety before the awesome day of judgment (Yom HaDin).
 This is why Rosh Hashanah and Yom Kippur are together called Yomim Naroyim—the Days of Awe.
 So, why the festive meals on the Eve of Yom Kippur?
 Furthermore, the Rabbis require us to eat more than usual, which is counted to us as merit.
 How strange . . .